Up Your Game

 The beauty of this approach is that it builds muscle memory for the correct motion before you ever add the complexity of a paddle.

 When you finally return to hitting with your paddle, the motion is already ingrained.
+Pair this with the 12 drills you need to play your best pickleball and you'll accelerate your development fast.

 7 Pickleball Drills That Actually Work for Every Level